Higher-rank instantons sheaves on Fano threefolds: Stability of restriction to K3 surfaces

-and by the generality assumptions on $E'$ both the left side and the right side terms vanish.
-Indeed $\Hom(F_0,E')=0$ by $\mu$-stability. $\Ext^1(F_0,E'(-i_X))\simeq \Ext^2(E',F_0)^*$ equals zero for the instantonic cohomological vanishing for $i_X$ even whilst for $i_X=3$ this holds as we might assume that $E'$ satisfies Theorem \ref{thm:exits-quadric}.
+Then, it suffices to show that both the left side and the right side terms of this sequence vanish.
+However, this is easy to check, indeed, first, we have $\Hom(F_0,E')=0$ by slope-stability.
+Second, we have $\Ext^1(F_0,E'(-i_X))\simeq \Ext^2(E',F_0)^*$, and this vanishes by the instanton cohomological vanishing when $i_X$ is even, while for $i_X=3$ this vanishing follows by the assumption that $E'$ satisfies Theorem \ref{thm:exists-quadric}.
+This concludes Step \ref{K3-step2} and proves the theorem for $i_X \ne 1$. \end{step}

+\begin{step}[The case $i_X=1$]For the case $i_X=1$ the minimal instanton $F_0|_S$ may fail to be isolated in its moduli space -- actually this occurs when the genus is odd.
+So the previous argument needs some further adjustment before we can get to the same conclusion.